-This course seeks to provide students with broader access to the host culture and enable participation in daily social life.
-Students are introduced to basic concepts and principles of grammar, developing the ability to function easily in predictable daily social situations and maintain basic face-to-face conversations.
+This course seeks to provide students with a broader access to the host culture and enable participation in daily social life.
+Students will develop their conversation and comprehension skills, so that they will be able to easily function in daily social situations and maintain face-to-face conversations.